 We’ve all heard the public service announcements telling us how important it is to read to our children.
 What we rarely hear, however, is WHY we’re supposed to be doing all this reading, WHEN are we supposed to start, and WHAT types of things are we supposed to be reading?

-We are the Early Literacy and Clinical Advisors to Raising Readers, a program that, thanks to generous funding from the Libra Foundation, has distributed over 2.3 million high-quality books to Maine children aged birth to five through their healthcare providers for over 15 years.
+We are the Early Literacy and Clinical Advisors to Raising Readers, a program that, thanks to generous funding from the Libra Foundation, has distributed over 3 million high-quality books to Maine children aged birth to five through their healthcare providers for over 20 years.
 One of us is a pediatrician in the MaineHealth system and the other is a professor of early literacy at the University of Maine.
-Together, we hope to answer some of the common questions we mentioned in the first paragraph and share with you some ideas for making the most of the time you spend reading to the children in your life.
+Together, we hope to answer some of the common questions we mentioned in the first paragraph.
+We’ll also share with you some ideas for making the most of the time you spend reading to the children in your life.

 The good news is that it is never too early to start reading to a child.
 Evidence suggests that even young infants are developing language recognition skills.
 (Kuhl, 1992, 2004) We know that shared book reading at 4 months is associated with better expressive language skills during the toddler years (Karras 2005).
 Studies also suggest that the amount of reading materials in the home, the frequency of library visits, having adults model literacy behaviors and the amount of time adults spend reading with children predicts language‐based literacy skills in kindergarten and second grade (Griffin 1997).
 It is a chain of evidence that suggests reading aloud should start early and be done often to promote literacy skills and educational attainment.